yvs2014/dmtr/README.md

 # dmtr
-pinger with a look like 'mtr' written in dart
+sys ping wrapper in dart with a look like 'mtr'